KuasaSemi/aquarius-docs/README.md

 These docs are built using [Docusaurus](https://docusaurus.io/), a modern static site generator that makes it easy to create and maintain documentation websites.

+If you want to use the shortcut for VS Code, all you have to do is press the Ctrl + K and then press the V key and it will bring the preview panel:

 🚀 Get started by exploring the sections below!

 ## Index